Okay, dropshipper, you’ve finally found a great product with AliInsider with a low competition level and high-profit potential. Well done!

 There’s a hidden adventure, legend, or meaning behind every single product.
 Your job is to make a story out of it.

 This is a stop where you need to put a lot of effort into creating an informative website and Social Media pages.

 If you are, for example, selling tents, sleeping bags, and other camping equipment, you probably won’t have daily orders from the same people because those are the things they need to buy once in a while.
 Still, it’s important to make potential customers follow you on a daily basis so they can have you in mind once they need to buy a new tent or recommend your store to a friend with the same hobby.

 So how can you do it?
 Simply by offering them additional values before they even make a purchase.
 Your Social Media channels should be filled with interesting facts for that niche, quotes, jokes, stories, free e-books, or anything else that represents value for that group of people, combined with the posts where you advertise exact products.

 “Offer the value before they even make a purchase.”

 Create the content in a way that makes people follow you for fun, useful information or ideas about a specific topic, and eventually, they’ll also need your product and buy it.
 It can be a blog on your website with cooking recipes if you sell pans, makeup tutorials on Instagram if that’s the niche you decided to go with, or a traveling blog about places to visit if you sell suitcases.

 4. Be recognizable and consistent

-That’s why you should spend some time on choosing a catchy logo, a powerful tagline, colors with the right meaning, specific fonts, photos’ style, writing style, Instagram posts templates, but also defining a vision of your company, your mission, values and message that you want to send to the world.
+That’s why you should spend some time choosing a catchy logo, a powerful tagline, colors with the right meaning, specific fonts, photos’ style, writing style, Instagram posts templates, and the rest.
+Also, define your company’s vision, mission, values, and message you want to send to the world.